 Our Heritage

 History and real-life characters are intertwined with the fiction in Rosie’s novels.
 She enjoys pulling tidbits from the past and making that information part of each book along with action, humor, and just a touch of romance.
 Each novel also includes a prologue which details the history.
 Much research is done to make the novels both historically and geographically accurate.
-Besides trying to engage the audience, Rosie also incorporates agriculture and shares trivial information about the ranching way of life, especially when reading to children.

 This book is an incredible story of the trail drives from Texas through Kansas and then north.
 I felt like I was one of the cowboys, facing all of the challenges head-on.
 I certainly learned a lot about cattle drives or trails, the cowboys, and the territory.
 I have a deep respect for our ancestors trying to make a new life and home in the West.
 This is a book that grabs your attention and holds it all the way through.
 Make sure you read the series as the characters intertwine.
 I’m waiting for Book VI to be printed!